krischik/SteemRubyTutorial/Documents/Part-6.md

 The arithmetic operators have changed slightly since [Using Steem-API with Ruby Part 2 — Print Account Balances](https://steemit.com/@krischik/using-steem-api-with-ruby-part-2).

 1. There is now an operator for all four base functions.
-2. We now check both amounts are of the same asset type (which is mathematicaly correct)
+2. We now check both amounts are of the same asset type (which is mathematically correct)
-3. We now return a new `Amount` with the same asset type  (which also is mathematicaly correct)
+3. We now return a new `Amount` with the same asset type (which also is mathematically correct)

-In addiditon to beeing mathematicaly correct this makes the methods more simple.
+In addition to being mathematically correct this makes the methods more simple.

 ```ruby
       Contract Amount => Amount